wkfsuite/WKF-suite/README.md

 ![Platform](https://img.shields.io/badge/Platform-Windows-lightgrey)

 WKF Suite helps small and medium enterprises manage employee leave and permission requests.
 Simple to use, works on local networks, and keeps your data secure within your company.
+Operation with WIFI or local area network, not online !!!

 ##  Download and Installation